Mass Product Customization Campaigns

 Heard about NikeID or Share a Coke?
 Do something similar for your brand.

-Smaller brands like a niche, a local chocolate company in Melbourne, Australia used our personalized product packaging technology to customize every gift order during Mother’s Day, Christmas, and Easter.
-This galvanized their customer-base and led to additional publicity as well as higher-margin sales.
+But, this technology isn’t just used by large global brands.
+Smaller brands like a niche, a local chocolate company in Melbourne, used our personalized product packaging technology to customize every gift order during popular gifting days throughout the year.
+This galvanized their customer base and led to additional publicity as well as higher-margin sales.

 Why haven’t you tried a personalization campaign?
 We’ve made it easy.

-I certainly think when businesses ask themselves ‘How do we innovate our business?’ – this is at the top of their list.
-If you ask 10 customers, which would they prefer – a product that is able to be customized or personalized to their own requirements or not?
+If you ask 10 customers, which would they prefer – a product that is able to be customized to their own requirements or not?
 Invariably, the answer will be that the customer will always prefer to have something that’s been made for them.

-So the question has never been about whether personalization is something that people want.
-Everybody wants personalization.
-People are also definitely prepared to pay more for a personalized product and they’re prepared to wait longer to receive it.
-We know people are prepared to pay on average 40% extra.
+So the question has never been about whether personalization is something that people want – everybody wants personalization.
+They are prepared to pay more for a personalized product (~40% extra) and they’re prepared to wait longer to receive it.
 This provides a golden opportunity for businesses that are serious about innovation.

 - Increased sales volume